 In this video, we show you how to make a professional calibration of weighing scales.
 This video is based on the blog article and related white paper on weighing scale calibration.

 Weighing scales are widely used in the process industry.
 And as all measurement devices, also weighing scales need to be calibrated regularly, to maintain sufficient accuracy and traceability.
 There are different regulations for the weighing instrument calibration, such as EURAMET Calibration Guide, NIST Handbook 44 and OIML standards.

-For more details, please read the blog article and white paper.
 The mobile application used in this video is the Beamex bMobile application.
 Also, the Beamex CMX calibration software is being used with it.